SteveRedka/uploadcare-ruby-next/README.md

 # while that one was empty, it usually goes like this:
 # [{"email": collaborator@gmail.com, "name": "Collaborator"}, {"email": collaborator@gmail.com, "name": "Collaborator"}]
 ```

-## Configuration
-Gem configuration is available in `Uploadcare.configuration`.
-Full list of settings can be seen in [`lib/uploadcare/default_configuration.rb`](lib/uploadcare/default_configuration.rb)

 ## Development